twse/random-stuff/Readable Fonts/Encoding list.md

-The readable font family is based on the works of System VIO fonts from IBM OS/2.
+﻿The readable font family is based on the works of System VIO fonts from IBM OS/2.

 ### Encodings with a set numerical value
 | File Name | Description                             |